umeshrl9/BayernMunichHome/README.md

 # BayernMunichHome
-Made a homepage design of my favourite football team, Bayern Munich using HTML and basic CSS.
-(Not a clone)
+A homepage design of my favourite football team, Bayern Munich using HTML and basic CSS.
+(Not a clone) Tech-stack used: HTML, CSS

 DISCLAIMER:
 The images used in this project do not belong to me, this is a non-commerical personal project to learn.
 Images will be removed immediately upon request.